 Good Turn Day starts Saturday, March 20

-Prairie Gold Area Council Boy Scouts of America, Cub and Boy Schouts of Districts 2, 3, and 4 will conduct their annual Good Turn Day material drive for the handicapped workers at Wall Street Mission Goodwill Industries commencing Saturday, March 30.
+Prairie Gold Area Council Boy Scouts of America, Cub and Boy Scouts of Districts 2, 3, and 4 will conduct their annual Good Turn Day material drive for the handicapped workers at Wall Street Mission Goodwill Industries commencing Saturday, March 30.
 This nationwide Good Turn Day is one of the highlights of scouting activity in Jewell, Ellsworth and Randall.

 Scout organizations participating are those in District 2, 3, and 4 of Prairie Gold Area Council.
 This manner of handling is a change from the practice followed in the past.
 It was made necessary by the enlargement of the area covered by the Council.

-Cubmaster Donald Romp, Jewell; Scoutmastr Alan Spohnheimer, Randall; and a representative from Ellsworth will lead the Cub Scouts with the help of Den Mothers, who will deliver an empty Goodwill Scout Bag to every home in these towns of Saturday, March 30.
+Cubmaster Donald Romp, Jewell; Scoutmaster Alan Spohnheimer, Randall; and a representative from Ellsworth will lead the Cub Scouts with the help of Den Mothers, who will deliver an empty Goodwill Scout Bag to every home in these towns of Saturday, March 30.